Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Intro

-With the tranquil Lake Ijmeer as the backdrop and restaurant De Mark is the focal point, spanning the lower floors skirting the bar, sitting room, library and pontoon decking.
-Upstairs, the boutique quarters of hotel De Durgerdam play stylish host - a familiar architectural footprint since its days as an inn - popular with sailors, the odd princess, and traders of the Golden Age.
+The tranquil Lake Ijmeer is the backdrop, and restaurant De Mark is the focal point, spanning the lower floors and skirting the bar, sitting room, library, and pontoon decking.
+Upstairs, the boutique quarters of Hotel De Durgerdam play stylish host – a familiar architectural footprint since its days as an inn, popular with sailors, the odd princess, and traders of the Golden Age.

-There is a natural air of excitement about the food here, De Mark Restaurant has been conceived in collaboration with two Michelin-starred chefs from Amsterdam, aka Richard van Oostenbrugge and Thomas Groot of restaurant legends 212, De Juwelier and La Mer.
-Rooted in simplicity, plates are wholesome and trace the origins of regional hearty foods, with humble ingredients taking centre stage.
+There is a natural buzz about the food here, as Restaurant De Mark was conceived in collaboration with two Michelin-starred chefs from Amsterdam, Richard van Oostenbrugge and Thomas Groot of restaurant legends 212, De Juwelier, and La Mer.
+Rooted in simplicity, the plates are wholesome and trace the origins of regional hearty foods, with humble ingredients taking centre stage.

 Cultural sweethearts Brecht Duijf and Lenneke Langenhuijsen of Belén, a contemporary design studio based in Amsterdam, who have had their works exhibited at the MoMa New York and Vitra Design Museum, were charged with the interiors.
 Pairing heritage with their signature use of raw textiles, the design marries modern notes against intricate patterns and indigenous crafts.
 Colourists, the duo command intelligence and with their creative approach to the use of natural light, the hotel and restaurant adopt the mastery of deep comfort.
-Marshland mud, flax, milky clouds, wet putty and sunshine ochre, cast a seductive scene throughout, ushering in the faithful aesthetic of the 17th-century house and seamlessly into the new guesthouse sibling.
+Marshland mud, flax, milky clouds, wet putty and sunshine ochre cast a seductive scene throughout, ushering in the faithful aesthetic of the 17th-century house and seamlessly into the new guesthouse sibling.
 Keeping the sustainable design narrative simple, the house is lined with historical references such as the typical Zuiderzee hand-painted joinery with sky-blue interiors, plaster walls, planked flooring, tulipwood moire veneer headboards, linen, saffron flat-weave cottons, taffeta, reed grass rugs, glazed copper ceramic tiling by locals Makkum Tichelaar – producing tiles since 1572, brushed bronze accents and an oversized loveseat armchair beckons – the scene conjures a mood like an illustrious artwork by a Dutch Master.
+Personal artworks selected for the hotel flood the place with clever cultural links with logistical references, such as the crystal and fishing net installation by Ingo Maurer, appropriately titled Lacrime del Pescatore.
+Favourites include "Layered Portraits (after Rembrandt)" by British artist Glenn Brown, which offers a nod to Rembrandt's lover who lived close by, and Dutch painters Philip Akkerman, Pieter Jansz van Berendrecht, Jan van Kessel, Frank Van den Broeck, Jacqueline de Jong and Emo Verkerk.

 It's a seductive mix firmly rooted in Durgerdam that feels at ease, at home, a place that hums with chatter in a world of blustery lakeside charm, soulful food and gorgeously natural interiors.
 Deeply expressive of its environment, De Durgerdam is your maritime refuge, where the only distractions are the birds, the washing lines rippling in the breeze and the scudding boats that dot the horizon.